The Silent Threat: Understanding Snakebites, Prevention, and Life-Saving First Aid Imagine this scenario: You're enjoying a peaceful h...

 transport to the hospital.

-bitten by a non-venomous snake?
-While
+What if I'm bitten by a non-venomous snake?

-with soap and water to prevent infection.
+- Clean the wound thoroughly with soap and water to prevent infection.

 - Apply a clean bandage.